Geography of Hong Kong: Climate

-Hong Kong's climate is subtropical and monsoonal with cool dry winters and hot and wet summers.
+Hong Kong's climate is subtropical and monsoonal (Köppen: Cwa), with cool dry winters and hot and wet summers.
 As of 2006, its annual average rainfall is 2214 mm, though about 80% of the rain falls between May and September.
 It is occasionally affected by tropical cyclones between May and November, most often from July to September.
 The mean temperature of Hong Kong ranges from 17 °C in January and February to 29 °C in July and August.

 January and February are cloudier, with occasional cold fronts followed by dry northerly winds.
 It is not uncommon for temperatures to drop below 10 °C in urban areas.
 Sub-zero temperatures and frost occur at times on high ground and in the New Territories.
 March and April can be pleasant although there are occasional spells of high humidity.
 Fog and drizzle are common on high ground which is exposed to the southeast.
 May to August are hot and humid with occasional showers and thunderstorms.
 Afternoon temperatures often exceed 31 °C whereas at night, temperatures generally remain around 26 °C with high humidity.
 In November and December there are pleasant breezes, plenty of sunshine and comfortable temperatures.